junghunkim7786/Dynamic-Multi-product-Selection-and-Pricing-under-Preference-Feedback/README.md

-[ICLR 2025] Dynamic Assortment Selection and Pricing under Censored Preference Feedback.
+[ICLR 2025] Dynamic Assortment Selection and Pricing with Censored Preference Feedback.